Should I DIY my website or hire a professional?

 Cons of hiring a professional

-- Depending on the web designer, it’s possible that you’ll have to wait a few months before your website is live.
-(However, let’s be honest: how long do you think it’ll take you to DIY it?
-Isn’t it going to be worth the wait?)
+Depending on the web designer, it’s possible that you’ll have to wait a few weeks or months before your website is live.
+However, let’s be honest: how long do you think it’ll take you to DIY it?
+It’s likely that building something with a web designer will still be quicker than doing it alone.
+Isn’t it going to be worth the wait?

 To summarise, a DIY website may be for you if: